-9.1.
-The courses will be posted on the official notice board.
-The course will be announced orally prior to each race as well as posted on a white board on the Race Committee boat.

-9.2.
-Rounding Marks will be orange/red balls.
+- 9.1.
+The intended courses will be posted on the official notice board.
+The course to be sailed will be announced from the signal boat. - 9.2.
+Rounding Marks will be orange/red balls. - 9.3.

-9.3.
 Start/Finish marks will be yellow balls.